Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 5. Go on a Scenic Flight

 This was a truly amazing experience, and I wish everyone could partake in this adventure!
-Seeing the Tierra del Fuego region from an ariel view is a unique opportunity, I don’t know if I was more overcome by the astounding beauty or the astounding height we were at!
+Seeing the Tierra del Fuego region from an aerial view is a unique opportunity.
+I don’t know if I was more overcome by the astounding beauty or the astounding height we were at!

 You’ll see glaciers, mountains, lagoons, valleys, the town, and the Andes themselves from above.
 Why settle for just seeing these sights from above?
 Before heading back, you get to interact with the landscape by landing on the mountains to take photos.